Sgalaano/Password-Locker/README.md

 ## Description
 Password locker is a python application run by the terminal that allows a user to store their personal details like the password, username, name and even email.
-It can store various accounts like your  Ig, Facebook account and other various accounts.
+It can store various accounts like your twitter, Ig, Facebook account and other various accounts.

 ## USER STORIES
 As a user ;